thebrowsercompany/windows-samples/README.md

 ## Building

 The build of the Windows applications is done through a combination of CMake and SPM.
 The CMake portion of the build handles tasks that SPM currently doesn't support.
-The CMake `configure` step is responsible for restoring NuGet packages and generarting the Swift/WinRT bindings.
+The CMake `configure` step is responsible for restoring NuGet packages and generating the Swift/WinRT bindings.

 Each sample application has it's own top-level directory in this repo.
 You can open the corresponding `.code-workspace` file in VSCode for the sample and build using `Terminal->Run Build Task...` or by pressing `Ctrl+Shift+B`.